-Channel users must represent that they have obtained all necessary permission for material and individuals appearing in their programs.
-Channel users are required to provide satisfactory evidence of such permission upon request by DENVER OPEN MEDIA.
+Content submitters must represent that they have obtained all necessary permission for material and individuals appearing in their programs.
+Content submitters are required to provide satisfactory evidence of such permission upon request by DENVER OPEN MEDIA.
 Submitting false information in connection with scheduling a program will result in program cancellation and restrictions in scheduling future programs.

 Charging for Airtime

-Time on the public access channels and radio station is available free of charge to members of DENVER OPEN MEDIA.
-Members may not require compensation from individuals in exchange for appearing on a public access channel.
+Time on the radio station is available free of charge to members of DENVER OPEN MEDIA.
+Members may not require compensation from individuals in exchange for appearing on the community radio station.
 Furthermore, channel time may not be bartered or sold.